SEN5X and SEN6X Series Environmental sensor

 The CO₂ sensor by default has auto-calibration enabled.
 Auto-calibration will adjust the minimum measurement over the last week or so to the outdoor average of slightly more than 400 ppm.
 Auto-calibration assumes that you are opening the windows at least once a week.
 If you don’t open the windows then over time the CO₂ level will tend downward.

-If you know your minimums are not going to be 400 ppm then you can disable auto-calibration, occasionally take the sensor outside for 5 minutes and then force a manual CO₂ calibration.
+If you know your minimums are not going to be 400 ppm then you can disable auto-calibration and occasionally take the sensor outside for 5 minutes and then force a manual CO₂ calibration to the expected outdoor CO₂ level.
+Be sure to watch the log output of your device when you perform this action.
+If the sensor reports an error during the recalibration process it will be reported in the log.

 number: